Branchellion torpedinis: Reproductive and genetic biology

 The morphology of Branchellion torpedinis spermatozoa is "basically the same" as that of Piscicola geometra, a freshwater leech.
 In the leeches' post-embryonic development, their genital areas are "very conspicuous" unlike some other Rhynchobdellid species, such as Haementeria ghiliani.
 The leeches have 12 sets of chromosomes; this number varies among all leeches and even within the family Piscicolidae: for example, the Arhynchobdellid species Erpobdella octoculata has 8 sets of chromosomes, while the Piscicolid species Piscicola geometra has 16.
 There is a phylogenetic trend among leeches "for chromosomes to become smaller and more numerous".
 Humans, by contrast, have only two sets of chromosomes.

 Behaviour

 Branchellion torpedinis is an exclusive parasite of elasmobranch fish.
 Their parasitism is known to cause death, and, more mildly, a variety of symptoms such as anorexia and anemia.
 Accidental introductions of B. torpedinis to aquariums are hard to manage.
-Many piscicolid leeches drop off from their fishy hosts after feeding to go plant their cocoons, but B. torpedinis is believed to a permanent parasite, sticking to its hosts all its life.
+Many piscicolid leeches drop off from their fishy hosts after feeding to go plant their cocoons, but B. torpedinis is believed to be a permanent parasite, sticking to its hosts all its life.